LERCAutomation/DataExtractor-UserGuide/execute/execute.rst

 - A MapInfo document has been created which contains both the partner boundary GIS layer and any MapInfo GIS layers that may be included in the extraction.
 - An SQL database exists that contains the relevant partner boundaries, any data tables required, and the auxiliary tables and stored procedures as set out in the setup section.
-- The file dsn for the SQL database has been created.
+- The file DSN for the SQL database has been created.
 - The XML configuration document has been set up correctly, both for general settings and for each individual layer that will be queried.
 It is also named correctly and in the same directory as the tool MapBasic application (.MBX).
 - The Data Extractor tool has been installed and is loaded in MapInfo using the MapInfo Tool Manager.